Courses designed and taught at The University of North Carolina at Chapel Hill.

 Spring 2015, Fall 2013, Spring 2012 (18-22 student seminar) -- A focus on everyday and extraordinary performance as it responds to, creates, and envisions social change.
 "Profiles in courage" of global and local practitioners and researchers doing performance and social change work, with final research projects presented as live performance interventions in and around UNC campus and town of Chapel Hill (streets/sidewalks, bank and hospital lobbies, cafeterias, historic monuments).
 Organizing themes for the course have included Desmond Tutu's body of work in dismantling apartheid, and a tour of U.S. arts and social change projects in "A Beginner's Guide to Community-Based Arts".

 COMM 160 Introduction to Performance

-Spring 2017 (large lecture course, 90 students), Fall 2015, Summer 2013, Fall 2012, Fall 2011 (all 18-22 student seminars) -- A focus on performance in its social, cultural, and political contexts; with the opportunity to develop performance projects based on adaptation of literature, oral history performance, and exploration of social roles and critical theory (e.g. topics like race, gender, education and citizenship).
-Anthologies used have included: "Resisting Arrest: poems to stretch the sky"--poems by writers of color responding to U.S. police violence; "When Bullets Begin to Flower"--liberation and anti-imperialism poetry from Mozambique and Angola; and "Hafiz" a 14th century Sufi Islamic poet focusing on principles and practices of curiosity.
+Spring 2017 (large lecture course, 90 students, co-supervising 3 TAs), and Spring 2019, Fall 2015, Summer 2013, Fall 2012, Fall 2011 (all 18-22 student seminars) -- A focus on performance in its social, cultural, and political contexts; with the opportunity to develop performance projects based on adaptation of literature, oral history performance, and exploration of social roles and critical theory (e.g. engaging race, gender, education and citizenship).
+Anthologies used include: "Resisting Arrest: poems to stretch the sky"--poems by writers of color responding to U.S. police violence; "When Bullets Begin to Flower"--liberation and anti-imperialism poetry from Mozambique and Angola; "Hafiz" 14th century Sufi Islamic poetry on principles and practices of mysticism, equanimity, and curiosity.